sanyokbig/words-of-wisdom/README.md

 ## Implementation
 Implemented PoW design is based on a [Moderately Hard, Memory-bound Functions](https://users.soe.ucsc.edu/~abadi/Papers/memory-longer-acm.pdf) work.

 Memory-bound PoW is chosen as memory access performance is less sensitive to hardware and should work fine on both low and high-end hardware.
+In addition, performance of such algorithm is expected to be less sensitive to hardware evolution.

 General design matches a proposed one where Server generates a random _x0_ and applies _F()_ to it _k_ times resulting in _xk_.